đŸ—șI Mapped College Freshman Ego Development (Shocking) Part 1

 • "If you haven't pulled an all-weeker than you aren't really trying."

-• Flip side, beginning of self-improvement in improving exercise, nutrition, and sleep, to better performance and feel good
+• Flip side, beginning of self-improvement in health

 Emotional Development: